DataFire/Integrations/integrations/generated/azure_service_map_arm_service_map/README.md

 * output [Liveness](#liveness)

 ### Machines_ListMachineGroupMembership
-Returns a collection of machine groups this machine belongs to.
+Returns a collection of machine groups this machine belongs to during the specified time interval.

 ```js